 Despite the challenges of the pandemic, our faculty and clinicians continued to move the needle on understanding and treating mental health disorders.
 We pride ourselves on being a national model for translating basic neuroscience discoveries into patient care advances.
 We envision a time when we will accurately diagnose a psychiatric disorder using a combination of biomarkers and clinical indicators, and then select a personalized treatment (whether biological or behavioral) that can prevent, cure, or alter the course of an illness.
 Although the full payoff may be years away, we are not wasting any time in bringing state-of-the-art treatment to our patients.

-Whether you are striving to learn about our research, treatment, or educational programs, as a scientist, colleague, patient, or trainee, we hope you find the visit to our website informative.
-If you have any trouble finding what you are looking for, please feel free to contact me personally and I will try to direct you to the best resources.
+Whether you want to learn about our research, treatment, or educational programs, as a scientist, colleague, patient, or trainee, we hope you find the visit to our website informative.
 Thank you for visiting, and please think of Mount Sinai Psychiatry as your portal to the latest research on, and treatment of, major mental disorders.

 René S. Kahn, MD, PhD

 Esther and Joseph Klingenstein Professor & Chair,